'GAME OVER,' Trump declares, as old Bolton, Schiff videos surface amid impeachment trial

 She added: “We will do our best to work with you to ensure your client’s ability to tell his story in a manner that protects U.S. national security.”

-BOLTON'S MANUSCRIPT LEAKS AS MEMOIR PRE-ORDERS BEGIN ON AMAZON
+BOLTON'S MANUSCRIPT LEAKS JUST AS MEMOIR PRE-ORDERS BEGIN ON AMAZON; WHITE HOUSE ACCUSES HIM OF TRYING TO SELL BOOKS

 Bolton’s book is titled "The Room Where It Happened" and is scheduled for a March release date.
 Suspicions have been raised about where the leak to the New York Times originated.
 National Security Adviser Robert O’Brien said Wednesday he is “pretty confident” the leak did not come from NSC.
 Meanwhile, Bolton, his publisher and book agents have denied "coordination" with the New York Times.